touqeer-hassan/touqeer-hassan/README.md

 - 👋 Hi, I’m @touqeer-hassan
 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning Web Development, PHP, JavaScript and JQuerry
-- 💞️ I’m looking to collaborate on Programming projects speciallyy in Database, C++, C#, Micro-Controllers like Arduino, Web Development and PHP.
+- 💞️ I’m looking to collaborate on Programming projects specially in Database, C++, C#, Micro-Controllers like Arduino, Web Development and PHP.
 - 📫 How to reach me?
 Please write to: touqeer.hassan@outlook.com

 <!---